-Just a little page of notes for working on PC-8001 software.
+Just a little page of notes on the PC-8001.
 I have the Japanese model so that's what I'm going off of here.
 I am based in the USA.

 For operating the machine, use a Sega Genesis Model 1 video cable.
 It plugs right in, next to the RGB port and the outputting video signal will show black and white video just fine on any composite video display.
 I have had some extreme graininess when outputting to a cheapo capture card, but it displays crispy clear on a TV.
 A direct genesis model 1 to HDMI adapter may cause issues.
 Just use composite video and be done.
 Later on, I do want to explore getting some sort of RGB signal conerter, or a 15khz monitor for color display.
 PC-8xxx video cables to VGA cables are quite common and cheap on Yahoo Auctions (i got one!), but monitors that support the signal are not as easy to find, especially in the states (i am looking for one or a signal converter).
 To be clear, this means you'll only be able to test your programs in black and white using this setup.
 Luckily, 8001 emulation is pretty good, so you can totally just write/test color programs in an emulator like J-80 and be a happy camper.
 Using a TRS-80 cassette cable that I got, connect them to a Windows PC.
 The black cable goes into the microphone jack of the Windows PC, and the gray cable goes into the headphone jack of the Windows PC.